-It's typically inferred that a 20% down payment is accepted when purchasing a home.
-The lender's risk is often only the difference between the home value and the sum due on the loan, so the 20% supplies a nice buffer against the charges of foreclosure, selling the home again, and typical value variations in the event a purchaser doesn't pay.
+When getting a mortgage, a 20% down payment is usually the standard.
+The lender's liability is generally only the remainder between the home value and the amount due on the loan, so the 20% supplies a nice cushion against the costs of foreclosure, selling the home again, and natural value changes on the chance that a purchaser doesn't pay.

-During the recent mortgage boom of the mid 2000s, it became customary to see lenders commanding down payments of 10, 5 or even 0 percent.
-How does a lender endure the added risk of the small down payment?
+Lenders were working with down payments as low as 10, 5 and even 0 percent in the peak of last decade's mortgage boom.
+How does a lender handle the increased risk of the low down payment?
 The answer is Private Mortgage Insurance or PMI.
-This supplemental policy guards the lender if a borrower defaults on the loan and the value of the house is less than what the borrower still owes on the loan.
+PMI protects the lender in the event a borrower is unable to pay on the loan and the value of the property is lower than the loan balance.

-PMI is pricey to a borrower on the grounds that the $40-$50 a month per $100,000 borrowed is bundled into the mortgage monthly payment and oftentimes isn't even tax deductible.
-Unlike a piggyback loan where the lender consumes all the costs, PMI is profitable for the lender because they acquire the money, and they get paid if the borrower doesn't pay.
+Because the $40-$50 a month per $100,000 borrowed is rolled into the mortgage monthly payment and generally isn't even tax deductible, PMI can be expensive to a borrower.
+Separate from a piggyback loan where the lender takes in all the losses, PMI is favorable for the lender because they collect the money, and they get the money if the borrower doesn't pay.